3-manifolds/SnapPy/doc_src/installing.rst

 is available that should work on any Linux system from the last 5 years.
 This AppImage contains its own private copy of Python, so if you plan to use SnapPy in your own Python program skip ahead to `Python Modules for Linux`_.
-There is the recipe for installing the AppImage in ``~/bin`` after you have downloaded `SnapPy-x86_64.AppImage
+Here is the recipe for installing the AppImage in ``~/bin`` after you have downloaded `SnapPy-x86_64.AppImage
 <https://github.com/3-manifolds/SnapPy/releases/latest/download/SnapPy-x86_64.AppImage.>`_::